sguox002/leetcode/leetcode-all.md

 ## algorithm focused Problems

 ## dp
+<<-1524	Number of Sub-arrays With Odd Sum    		38.9%	Medium
+return %10^9+7.

+dp:
+if current number is odd, then odd[i]=1+even[i-1], even[i]=odd[i-1] if current number is even then even[i]=1+even[i-1], odd[i]=odd[i-1] odd[i]: number of subarrays ending with element A[i] even[i]: number of subarrays ending with element A[i] ->>

+<<-1531	String Compression II    		32.2%	Hard
+running length compression.
+given string s and number k, you need delete at most k characters such that run length compression is minimized.
+- we shall build the RLE string on the fly. keeping the original string unchanged.
+- greedy: we keep the most frequent char in range [start,n-1] and delete all other chars. ie. making a range the same chars.
+- dp[start,k] subproblem: from start to j (j from start to n) only keep the most frequent chars.
+->>

 <<-1542	Find Longest Awesome Substring    		36.0%	Hard
 find longest subarray which can swap to a palindrome. we only need to know the number of even and odd. a palindrome only allows <=1 odd chars. using bitmask xor, even will get 0, odd will get 1.